 - The initial charges are increased or decreased

-- Your attorney requests a bail hearing and is able to convince the judge to lower your bail.
+- Your attorney requests a bail hearing and is able to convince the judge to lower your bail

-If the initial bail amount is too high for your family or friends to pay your best bet is to retain the services of an experienced criminal defense attorney who will request a bond review hearing.
+If the initial bail amount is too high for your family or friends to pay, your best bet is to retain the services of an experienced California criminal defense attorney who will request a bond review hearing.
 At the hearing, your attorney will be allowed to present evidence to the court that is intended to make you look like a low risk defendant who warrants a reduced bail amount.
 The court will focus on the following factors when setting bail:

-- Severity of the charges
+- The severity of the charges

 - The risk to the public if you are released

 - The likelihood that you will return to court for all court appearances, or the risk of flight